eiffel_71: The Big Match opening title (Default)

 Charley and Lisa dropped off the Fareham based girls then headed on into Gosport, dropping each of the Gosport based girls and then me.

-Wednesday I travelled up to see the Portchester Ladies Reserves at Windsor & Eton in the Combined Counties League Women’s Cup.
+Wednesday I travelled up to see the Portchester Ladies Reserves at Windsor & Eton in the Combined Counties League Women’s Trophy.
 Walking from Windsor & Eton Riverside station round to the bus stop, the castle towers over the road.

 Stayed at a B&B where a very nice lady called Caroline showed me around.
 Unpacked then chilled in front of the telly until it was time to stroll over to the ground.